What is a loss adjuster and how do they affect my home insurance claim?

 Are loss adjusters impartial?

 Loss adjusters work for your insurance provider.
-However, there are impartial industry bodies who set out codes of conduct they must adhere to.
+However, there are impartial industry bodies with codes of conduct that loss adjusters must adhere to.
 These are the Chartered Institute of Loss Adjusters, the General Insurance Standards Council and the Association of British Insurers.

 What’s the difference between a loss adjuster and a loss assessor?